 - Initiated new community policing efforts in Kalihi Valley, Waipahu, Village Park, Kailua and Niu Valley resulting in drug house closures.
 1998-2003

 - Launched the FACE Youth Listening Project in 2002 and formed a FACE Youth Action Team to develop youth leaders and address their concerns.
-Their work encouraged Governor Lingle to release $35 million in 2004 for health and safety improvements in public schools, specifically addressing restroom cleanliness and campus security.
+Their work encouraged Governor Lingle to release thirty-five (35) million dollars in 2004 for health and safety improvements in public schools, specifically addressing restroom cleanliness and campus security.

 - Successfully advocated for the acceleration of work on traffic control improvements in 1999 at the notoriously dangerous H1/Waiau interchange by one year.

-- Pushed for $500 thousand for the 1999 construction of a crosswalk and traffic signal at the intersection of Pali Highway and Jack Lane, the site of multiple pedestrian fatalities.
+- Pushed for five hundred (500) thousand dollars for the 1999 construction of a crosswalk and traffic signal at the intersection of Pali Highway and Jack Lane, the site of multiple pedestrian fatalities.

 - Convinced the police to increase patrols near Waipahu and Campbell High Schools in 1999.

-- Assured the passage of City Council ordinances to ban tobacco advertising within 1000 feet of public schools and liquor advertising within 500 feet of schools.
-1998-1999
+- Assured the passage of City Council ordinances to ban tobacco advertising within 1000 feet of public schools and liquor advertising within five hundred (500) feet of schools.
+(1998-1999)

-- Secured a $2 million appropriation for 40 new green-roofed bus shelters island-wide, particularly in Kalihi, Waipahu, and the Leeward area.
-1997-1998
+- Secured a two (2) million dollar appropriation for forty (40) new green-roofed bus shelters island-wide, particularly in Kalihi, Waipahu, and the Leeward area.
+(1997-1998)

 - Led to the 1996 enactment of enforceable priority seating on TheBus for seniors and the physically impaired.